Nursing Education 2020

 More than 700,000 openings are conjecture amongst now and 2020.
-In recent research it is found that Nursing is in fourth position by considering the rundown of occupations in the US with the most noteworthy number of employment opportunities.
+In recent research it is found that Nursing is in the fourth position by considering the rundown of occupations in the US with the most noteworthy number of employment opportunities.
 Demand for nurses is projected to increase by 2% every year.
 90% of long haul care offices need enough nursing faculty to give essential consideration.

 Track 01: Nursing Education and Research

 Nurse education consists in the theatrical and practical training provided to nurses with the purpose to prepare them for their duties as nursing care professionals.
 The nurse's role is to advocate and care for individuals of all ethnic origins and religious backgrounds and support them through health and illness eg: A Registered Nurse (RN) meets the requirements outlined by a country, state, province or similar licensing body to obtain a nursing license.
 Nursing offers a wide range of career opportunities—from entry-level practitioners to doctoral-level researchers.
 Medical education is education related to the practice of being a medical doctor where various teaching methodologies have been utilized.
 Clinical research is a branch of healthcare science that determines the safety and effectiveness.